masindes/PROJECT_CLI/README.md

 Read a Patient's Details: Displays the details of a patient based on their ID.

+Update a Patient: Updates an existing patient's details by specifying their ID.

+Delete a Patient: Deletes a patient based on their ID.

+List all Patients under a Doctor: Lists all patients associated with a specific doctor.

 # **Setup**
 To run the application, follow these steps: